martin-marek/bnn-project/essay/essay.md

 Also, observe that we do not need to store the value of each even leaf.
 Instead, for a tree of height $h$, we can get away with storing just $\log_2 h$ leafs.
 We can use the bit count of each even leaf to decide where in this array it should be stores.
 We will store leaf 0 in the 0th element of the array.
 We must keep this leaf indefinitely and no other leaf has bitcount 0, so this value will never get overwritten.
 We will store each leaf with bitcount 1 in the first element of the array.
 There are multiple leafs with bitcount 1, so the first element of the array will get overwritten mutliple times, but each time this happens, we no longer need to keep the previous values.
 In general, we will store *each* odd leaf as the $\text{bitcount}(i)$-th element in the array.

-Putting all this together, the following algorithm is a valid implementation of *Interative NUTS*:
+Putting all this together, the following algorithm is a valid pseudocode implementation of *Interative NUTS*:

 ==TODO==